sooriyaarachchi/pybites.github.io-src/content/flask-sqlalchemy-bday-app.md

 		db.drop_all()
 		db.create_all()

 	I use the bdays.py ics parsing code to populate the table with all birthdays.
-You can even strip out the names (which was useful to share printscreens here):
+You can even strip out the names (which was useful to share printscreens here).
+I store all birthdays with the same year (calendar ics ranges May '17 - May '18), otherwise the date querying fails (next step):

+		# insert birthdays sorted
 		for bd in sorted(get_birthdays('cal.ics'), key=lambda x: (x.bday.month, x.bday.day)):

 			# no real names